l7mp/learning-go/99-labs/01-setup/README.md

 ### Install miscellaneous command line tools

-We will often use `jq` to output JSON files in a human-readable form, the `make` utility to generate and test the homework exercises.
+We will often use `jq` to output JSON files in a human-readable form and the `make` utility to generate and test the homework exercises.
 To install these tools via the package manager, execute this command in your terminal:

 ```code
 sudo apt-get install -y make jq